Another pebble is tossed; another hope that technology can have a positive impact is let loose.

 Using social media platforms such as Facebook, Twitter, or Instagram, people around the world can share their stories about acts of kindness, generosity or gratitude – causing ripples that can have great effect and beneficial impact far beyond their expected reach.

-The new video launched today brings together musicians from around the world in a virtual rendition of Ripple, a song first released in 1970 by the Grateful Dead, composed by singer/guitarist Jerry Garcia and written by lyricist Robert Hunter.
+The new video launched today brings together musicians from around the world in a virtual rendition of Ripple, a song first released in 1970 by the Grateful Dead, composed by singer/guitarist Jerry Garcia and written by lyricist Robert C. Hunter.

 This new techno-enabled project invites people to join in the audio/visual “ripple effect” by sharing good vibe stories via the Web and social media platforms.